junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 They find a row of parked speeders at the foot of a restaurant, and Anakin "borrows" them.
 The group -- it's a dozen of them, all the fitting age, men and women -- splits into several vehicles to head toward the Palace.

-The lighting and architecture of the Palace looks more intimidating as they move closer.
+The lighting and architecture of the Imperial Palace look more intimidating as they move closer.
 It towers above the ground, making the buildings around it look low and invisible.
-It's golden exterior must look more astounding under the day light.
+Its golden exterior must look more astounding under the daylight.

 The Palace is more like a fortress than a palace, Anakin realizes.
 The name is a little misleading.

-The regular rectangular shape of its base means every side would be equally difficult to approach, and like Obi-Wan warned them, impossible to get close without being noticed by the patrols.
+The regular rectangular shape of its base means every side would be equally difficult to approach, and, like Obi-Wan warned them, impossible to get close without being noticed by the patrols from any direction.

 Anakin tries to figure out the location of the sewage outlet Obi-Wan drew him on that scratch.